Home renovations improve the aesthetics and comfort of your home, although some projects require a large financial expenditure.

 Often, most homeowners don’t have an idea about where to start.

-If you are one such homeowner, it is advisable that you bring in a design-build contractor during the early stages of the project.
+If you are one such homeowner, you should bring in a design-build contractor during the early stages of the project.

-This way, they can listen to your needs and guide you in the budget-making process.
+This way, they can listen to your needs and guide you in budget-making.

 I am not suggesting having them contract your project.

-Is it going to be the whole first floor this year and the 2nd floor next year?
+Will it be the first floor this year and the 2nd floor next year?

 #5 Extensively researching all of your material options (research)